transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **Note on Notation and Self-Reference:**

-Throughout this framework, we will use expressions such as **τ ≡ ¬(—(τ))** to explore the relationship between experience, representation, and their limitations.
+Throughout this framework, we will later use expressions such as **τ ≡ ¬(—(τ))** to explore the relationship between experience, representation, and their limitations.
 These should not be read as claiming that τ can be fully captured or defined by the operations of ¬ and —.
 The symbol ≡ denotes a *definitional equivalence* within the framework, not standard mathematical identity.

 The Gap (—) explicitly indicates that what appears on one side cannot be identical to what appears on the other.
 Every use of ¬ to approach τ necessarily introduces a new instance of —, creating a recursive loop that never fully reaches τ itself but only points toward it.
 These expressions thus simultaneously use and undermine formal notation to indicate what cannot be formally captured.